 \subsection{Variations on Numerical Precision}

-We explore the effect of single (\textsf{s}, 32-bit), double (\textsf{d}, 64-bit), and multi (\textsf{m}, 512-bit) precision in the system- (the RK4 ODE solver), data- (storage of train and test data), and method- (polynomial regression) parts of the processing pipeline.
+We explore the effect of single (\textsf{s}, 32-bit), double (\textsf{d}, 64-bit), and multi (\textsf{m}, 512-bit) precision in the system- (the RK4 ODE solver), data- (storage of train and test data), and method- (PolyProp) parts of the processing pipeline for L63.
 The results are shown in \cref{fig:bbest:L63}.

-We observe that ODE solver precision is achieved in different settings.
 If the source data lacks precision, the prediction accuracy is also limited.
-To achieve the best results for given data, we need the method precision to be larger than the effective data precision (the minimum of system and data precision).
-This is because solving linear systems to fit polynomial propagators---especially for higher-degree polynomials---can involve ill-conditioned matrices, where numerical errors amplify and lead to a loss of accuracy beyond the nominal precision of the arithmetic used.
+To achieve the best results for given data, the method precision needs to be larger than the effective data precision (the minimum of system and data precision).
+This is because solving systems of linear equations to fit polynomial propagators---especially for higher-degree polynomials---can involve ill-conditioned matrices, where numerical errors amplify and lead to a loss of accuracy beyond the nominal precision of the arithmetic used.